 ripe, sweet, and preferably yellow plums, depitted and cut into chunks

-- 1/2-3/4 cup organic cane sugar, depending upon your taste and the tartness of the plums
+to 3/4 organic cane sugar, depending upon your taste and the tartness of the plums

-- sprigs of lavender or other herb like mint for garnish
+Sprigs of lavender or other herb like mint, for garnish

-- crushed ice, if desired
+Crushed ice, if desired

-After cutting your plums into sixteenths, pour the sugar on top of the plums in a large wide mouthed pitcher or bowl.
-Let this sit for about half an hour.The plums need to be soft and ripe for this.
-Use sugar to taste, but you need the sugar to make this work.
+After cutting your plums into chunks, combine them with the sugar in a large wide mouthed pitcher or bowl.
+Let the plums and sugar sit for about 30 minutes.Use sugar to taste, but you will need some sugar to make this work.

-- Next pour in all the wine.
+Next, pour in the entire bottle of wine.